markvan/basic-interval-graph/README.md

 The exercise: Given a set of named of intervals construct an interval graph that may be interrogated thus:

-1. For the entire graph, yield the set of intervals
+1. For the entire graph, yield the set of intervals.
-2. For a given interval, yield all overlapping intervals
+2. For a given interval, yield all overlapping intervals.
+3. Check the graph's consistency (always consistent).

+Plus, to build a graph and change it dynamically

+4. Add an interval.
+5. Delete an interval.

+Bonus, still to do

-3. Bonus: For a given time period, yield the intervals in that time period, not implemented
+6. For a given point in time return all the overlapping intervals
+7. Build a RESTful interface to add intervals
+8. Build a RESTful interface to obtain the current graph OR get the changes since the last sampling of the graph (obviously there needs to a way to get an intial graph if changes are the way to go).
+9. Introduce the notion of time and remove intervals that have have completed before that time (tick the time appropriately)

 ### Input